 The Discretionary Housing Payments Scheme (DHP) was introduced on 2nd July 2001 and granted Local Authorities new powers to pay a discretionary amount to top up Housing Benefit or Council Tax Benefit.
+The scheme no longer supports Council Tax.
 Legislation governing DHP is found in the Discretionary Financial Assistance Regulations 2001 (SI 001/1167).

-The DHP scheme is only available to claimants who are entitled to payment of at least the minimum Housing Benefit/ housing element allowed.
+The DHP scheme is only available to claimants who are entitled to payment of at least the minimum Housing Benefit or Universal Credit housing element allowed.